khaors/geocompr/main.md

 clay < silt < sand in terms of grain size.
 See the [Data structures](http://adv-r.had.co.nz/Data-structures.html) chapter of [@wickham_advanced_2014] for further details on classes.</div>\EndKnitrBlock{rmdnote}

-`raster` objects represent categorical variables as integers, so `grain[1, 1]` returns a number that represents a unique identifiers, rather than "clay", "silt" or "sand".
+`raster` objects represent categorical variables as integers, so `grain[1, 1]` returns a number that represents a unique identifier, rather than "clay", "silt" or "sand".
 The raster object stores the corresponding look-up table or "Raster Attribute Table" (RAT) as a data frame in a new slot named `attributes`, which can be viewed with `ratify(grain)` (see `?ratify()` for more information).
-Use the function `levels()` to retrieve the attribute table and add additional factor values:
+Use the function `levels()` for retrieving and adding new factor levels to the attribute table:

 ```r